Lose weight quickly with simple food swaps...

 Cooking at home?
 Swap starchy carbohydrates for vegetables.
 Cooked carrots can be mashed, cauliflower can be pulsed into 'rice' and courgettes, beetroots and butternut squash can be spiralized to form spaghetti or noodles.
 They're all packed with vitamins, nutrients and filling fibre, as well as plenty of bloat-busting water.

+If you can't haul yourself out of bed in time for an early morning workout, don't worry.
+Working out in the evening can be just as effective.
+Do it before dinner to maximise fat and calorie burning potential, and avoid any interference with sleep.
 Resistance exercises using your own bodyweight (e.g. squats, lunges and push-ups) and light weights will help build lean muscle, which burns 9 times as many calories as fat.
 Combine with intervals of high intensity cardio for maximum benefits.
 If you can't make it to the gym, home workout DVDs are just as good.
 Davina: 5 Week Fit is great for beginners.

 Eating out?
 Watch out for those hidden extras and supersized portions - they could undo all your hard work!
 If you can, check the menu and nutritional information online in advance.
 Make smart choices - many restaurants offer half portions and 'skinny' options.
 If not, why not order a starter as a main course?
 Fish eaters produce less leptin - the hormone which makes us feel hungry.
 If you prefer a bit of spice, order something hot - the compounds found in chilli peppers boost metabolism.